Quebradillas, Puerto Rico

 Listening

 The teacher will conduct almost all instruction, explanation, and exercises in Spanish.
 Students will become accustomed to listening to a variety of Spanish accents and dialects as they listen to each other, other teachers at the school and any guest speakers.
-They will have many opportunities to listen to a variety of samples by native speakers from the Temas supersite, audio CDs provided by supplemental textbooks, podcasts, other online sources and the teacher’s diverse music and film collection.
-Students will learn techniques to grasp important information when listening to rapidly spoken Spanish, and they will be tested on listening comprehension using multiple-choice and open-ended question formats.
-To further hone their auditory skills, the teacher will give weekly dictations.
+They will listen to a variety of rapidly spoken, authentic Spanish and learn techniques to grasp important information.
+They will be tested on listening comprehension using multiple-choice and open-ended question formats.
+To further hone their auditory skills, the teacher will give weekly dictations or “dictados”.

 Speaking